Beaterok/E-commerce_Back_End/README.md

 # Installation
 In order to view the code for my project, please visit https://github.com/Beaterok/E-commerce_Back_End .
 From there you will want to click on the green "code" button.
 Then you will need to copy the HTTPS link.

-From there you will need to open your terminal on your computer and type "git clone "https://github.com/Beaterok/Schedule-Blocks.git".
-Then type "CD Portfolio".
-Then type "Code ."
+From there you will need to open your terminal on your computer and type "git clone "https://github.com/Beaterok/Schedule-Blocks.git".Then type "Code ."

 Below is a screen shot example of the website as well as the github repository.
 "scr"